metronisys/metronisys-core/readme.md

 ---

-## Metronisys Core
+## What Is Metronisys Core?

-Autonomous AI agents such as UiPath or Clawdbot (now Moltbot) represent a major shift in how software operates.
-These agents can execute commands, automate workflows, and act independently in real-world systems.
+Autonomous AI agents such as UiPath agents or Clawdbot (now Moltbot) represent a fundamental shift in how software operates.
+These agents can execute commands, automate workflows, call tools, and act independently in real-world systems.

-With this power comes a fundamental question:
+With this power comes a critical question:

 > **If AI agents can act autonomously — who governs their behavior in the best interest of the human?**